nepok/ml-elective-german-ground-law/README.md

-# Text Generation of a new German Ground Law using a RNN
+# Text Generation of a new German Ground Law using an RNN

 ## Description